Technically, it means pasta-maker, but it’s also a rough approximation of the sound you’re going to make when you take your first mouthful here.

 And to wash it all down? £4.50 prosecco slushies, of course.

 There are definitely worse ways to get brain freeze.

-NOTE: Pastaio is open daily from noon-late, and is walk-in only.
-You can find out more on their website HERE.
+NOTE: Pastaio is open daily from noon-late.
+You can find out more, and book, on their website HERE.

 Pastaio | 19 Ganton Street, W1F 7BU

 Loved this?
 Check out the best fresh pasta restaurants in London